AppImageCommunity/awesome-appimage/README.md

 - [Package-to-appimage](https://github.com/CausaPrincipalis71/package-to-appimage) - Tool for converting `.deb` and `.rpm` packages into AppImage format by using Docker.
 - [GMAppImager](https://github.com/time-killer-games/GMAppImager) - Graphically Converts GameMaker Studio 2 games to AppImage bundles.
 - [AppImaGen](https://github.com/ivan-hc/AppImaGen) - Generates an AppImage from Debian or from a PPA of your choice for the previous (unfortunately not the oldest as recommended) and still supported Ubuntu LTS.
+- [alr2appimage](https://github.com/mgrojo/alr2appimage) - Generates an AppImage from an Alire crate (Ada language) with minimal (or none) extra configuration.

 ### Metadata tools